 ICAs comes to life through AI agents specialised with sharply defined tasks.

-The financial effects compound quickly.
+The financial impacts are significant and compound quickly.
 Automating compliance checks and vendor onboarding can generate 1–2% additional spend savings.
 Smarter stock positioning reduces carrying costs while protecting against shortages.
-Flexible supplier switching cushions against price spikes or capacity gaps.
+Flexible supplier switching cushions against disruptions like price spikes or capacity gaps.

 For decades, supply chains have been defined by reaction.
 Firefighting became the default operating model.
 With ICAs in place, the role of leaders in organisations changes shape.
 Managers are no longer dragged into every bottleneck.
 Instead, they work from curated, quantified, context-aware options.
 Instead of scrambling to plug gaps, leaders will rely on decision environments that anticipate, adapt, and optimise continuously.
 ICAs make this shift possible.